University of Utah: Organization

 The University of Utah is governed by a 10-member Board of Trustees, 8 of whom are appointed by the Governor of Utah with the consent of the Utah Senate.
 The President of the University of Utah Alumni Association serves as the 9th member, and the President of the Associated Students of the University of Utah (ASUU) serves as the 10th member.
 The 8 appointed members serve for four-year terms, four expiring on June 30 of each odd-numbered year.
 The two ex officio members serve for the terms of their respective offices.

 The University of Utah and the other public colleges and universities of the Utah System of Higher Education are governed by the Utah Board of Higher Education (previously the Utah State Board of Regents) whose chief executive officer is the Commissioner of Higher Education.

 The chief executive officer of the University of Utah is the president, who reports to the Board of Higher Education and, with the approval of the trustees, submits budgets, tuition adjustments, and academic program plans, appoints faculty, and develops policy initiatives.

-Subject to the Board of Trustees, the university faculty have authority to legislate on matters of educational policy via the Academic Senate.
-The Senate is composed of 100 faculty members proportionally representing and elected by their respective colleges, 2 elected deans, and 18 students from the ASUU, one from each college and the ASUU president.
-The Senate also includes the University President, Senior Vice President for Academic Affairs, Senior Vice President for Health Sciences, and all non-elected deans as ex officio members who may debate and present motions but do not vote.
-Much of the actual Senate work is carried out by 12 Senate-elected committees which work on the central academic issues of the institution.
-The committees report to the full Senate and the Senate often acts on their proposals as well as on issues brought to its attention by the administration.
+Subject to the board of trustees, the university faculty have authority to legislate on matters of educational policy via the Academic Senate.
+The senate is composed of 100 faculty members proportionally representing and elected by their respective colleges, two elected deans, and 18 students from the ASUU, one from each college and the ASUU president.
+The senate also includes the university president, Senior Vice President for Academic Affairs, Senior Vice President for Health Sciences, and all non-elected deans as ex officio members who may debate and present motions but do not vote.
+Much of the actual senate work is carried out by 12 senate-elected committees which work on the central academic issues of the institution.
+The committees report to the full senate, and the senate often acts on their proposals as well as on issues brought to its attention by the administration.

-As of 2014, the university's revenues totaled $3.6 billion, of which 44% comes from patient care, 19% from sales and services, 10% from grants and contracts, 8.2% from tuition and fees, 7.7% from state appropriations, 3.4% from auxiliary enterprises, and the rest from other revenues.
-Football income was $56 million in 2017-2018.

 Academics and rankings

-The University of Utah is a public flagship four-year research university accredited through the Northwest Commission on Colleges and Universities since 1933.
-The U organizes its 150 academic departments and programs into 17 colleges and schools.
+The University of Utah is accredited through the Northwest Commission on Colleges and Universities since 1933.
+The university organizes its 150 academic departments and programs into 17 colleges and schools.
 The School for Cultural and Social Transformation is the university's newest college, with its first graduating class in 2018.